EirikWulff/php-timelapse-creator/README.md

 All configuration can be done in the file *settings.env*.
 All default settings are available in the file *settings.env.example*, so a good routine is to copy settings.env.example to settings.env before running the script.
 You may also create a settings.env file containing only the settings you want to change.
 Most of the default settings will work fine as they are, even without creating a settings.env file at all.
 The most likely candidates for changes are **IMAGE_FONT** and possibly the **IMAGE_ROTATE** settings.

 ### Overview ###
+* **FILEDATE_SRC** - method used to get the image timestamp.
+Default: "exif".
+You may also use "filename" if the filename itself is a timestamp, or "filemod" to extract the timestamp from the file's modification time.
+* **FILEDATE_FORMAT** - (Only used if FILEDATE_SRC is 'filename') The date format used in the filename.
+Default: "Y-m-d_His"
 * **IMAGE_FONT** - Path to the font file to use for the superimposed text.
 The default value will work only on macOS.
 You may also use integer values 1-5 to use the GD built-in fonts, as documented on [the image library website](http://image.intervention.io/api/text).
 A pro tip is to test this with a few images before you do the full 100000 image run.
-Default: "/Library/Fonts/Arial.ttf"
+Default: "/System/Library/Fonts/Arial.ttf"
 * **IMAGE_DRIVER** - Which driver to use whith image processing, default "imagick".
 Will use "gd" automatically if imagick is not available
 * **IMAGE_FONTSIZE_DATE** - Font size to use on the superimposed date.
 Default: 26
 * **IMAGE_FONTSIZE_TIME** - Font size for the superimposed time.
 Default: 40